itfanr/awesome-stars/README.md

 - [QSunSync](https://github.com/qiniu/QSunSync) - 七牛云文件同步图形化工具－Windows版本
 - [NFS](https://github.com/petebarber/NFS) - C# .NET NFS Server
 - [DocNet](https://github.com/FransBouma/DocNet) - Your friendly static documentation generator, using markdown files to build the content.
 - [ReactiveUI](https://github.com/reactiveui/ReactiveUI) - A MVVM framework that integrates with the Reactive Extensions for .NET to create elegant, testable User Interfaces that run on any mobile or desktop platform.
-Supports Xamarin.iOS, Xamarin.Android, Xamarin.Mac, Xamarin Forms, WPF, Windows Forms, Windows Phone 8, Windows Store and Universal Windows Platform (UWP).
+Supports Xamarin.iOS, Xamarin.Android, Xamarin.Mac, Xamarin Forms, WPF, Windows Forms and Universal Windows Platform (UWP).
 - [CefSharp](https://github.com/cefsharp/CefSharp) - .NET (WPF and Windows Forms) bindings for the Chromium Embedded Framework
 - [ShareX](https://github.com/ShareX/ShareX) - ShareX is a free and open source program that lets you capture or record any area of your screen and share it with a single press of a key.
 It also allows uploading images, text or other types of files to over 80 supported destinations you can choose from.
 - [Wox](https://github.com/Wox-launcher/Wox) - Launcher for Windows, an alternative to Alfred and Launchy.

 ## C++

+- [caffe](https://github.com/BVLC/caffe) - Caffe: a fast open framework for deep learning.
 - [FastCopy-M](https://github.com/Mapaler/FastCopy-M) - FastCopy-Multilanguage，FastCopy完整支持多国语言版
 - [fpaxos-lib](https://github.com/fpaxos/fpaxos-lib) - Prototype of FPaxos, built upon LibPaxos3
 - [coroutine](https://github.com/tonbit/coroutine) - C++11 single .h asymmetric  coroutine  implementation via ucontext / fiber